Effect of interactions on the topological expression for the chiral separation effect: Introduction

-\end{widetext} $Q_W$ and $G_W$ here are defined for the system without external magnetic field.
-The above expression has been derived for the non - interacting system.
-Surface $\Sigma_3$ in momentum space in general case depends on $x$.
-It surrounds the singularities of an expression standing inside the integral. $\mathcal{N}$ is robust to smooth modification of the system if this modification does not break chiral symmetry around $\Sigma_3$.
 For the sufficiently weak homogeneity the value of $\mathcal{N}$ may be calculated easily, and is given by the number of the species of chiral Dirac fermions in the low energy effective theory.
 As a result the CSE conductivity is given by ${N_c N_f}/(2\pi^2)$ for the system of $N_f$ non - interacting quarks ($N_c=3$ is the number of colors).

 In the present paper we prove that Eqs. (\ref{1_}) and (\ref{Ncompl0}) remain valid in the interacting system, when the Green function $G$ is replaced by the complete interacting renormalized Green function.
 Correspondingly, $\hat{Q}$ is defined as its inverse.
 In QCD this may be applied directly to the region of phase diagram with small temperature and large values of $\mu$, if at those values of $\mu$ the chiral symmetry is restored, while gap is not opened, i.e. there is no color superconductivity.
 Besides, the same result may be applied to the electronic quasiparticles in Weyl semimetals, which simulate high energy physics in laboratory.
 Here we need $\mu \gg T$.